Britain pushes for travel bans on Russian lawmakers over Crimea annexation

-TEL AVIV, March 12 (Reuters) - British Prime Minister David Cameron said on Wednesday he wanted to impose travel restrictions on “prominent Russian MPs” as part of the European Union’s response to Russia’s annexation of Ukraine’s Crimea region.
+TEL AVIV (Reuters) - British Prime Minister David Cameron said on Wednesday he wanted to impose travel restrictions on “prominent Russian MPs” as part of the European Union’s response to Russia’s annexation of Ukraine’s Crimea region.

 “We would be pushing for those travel bans to include some prominent Russian MPs,” Cameron told reporters on a flight to Israel.
 “We had a meeting yesterday in London with partners about this and put that on the table.”